The Amazon A-to-Z Guarantee: A Business Perspective

 What was the last bad shopping experience you had?
-A pair of trousers that turned out one size too small?
+A pair of jeans that turned out one size too small?
 The charger that wasn’t compatible with your phone?
-Do you remember the next thing you did?
+What was the next thing you did after receiving the faulty item?
 Anyone making a purchase in brick and mortar store can easily go back and return whatever it was that they didn’t like.
 With online shopping this is a different story, since there is no real shop to go back into.
 The same difficulties apply when you have trouble with your warranty claims.
 This is why Amazon offers its customers comprehensive buyer protection with the Amazon A-to-Z guarantee.

 For the customers, this is a huge advantage.
 They can rely on Amazon in a warranty claim instead of having to clarify the matter with the seller.
 For you as a seller, however, the A-to-Z guarantee means that Amazon decides on the guarantee case arbitrarily and – as a rule – without involving the actual seller.
 To make matters worse, Amazon also takes warranty claims into account when calculating the seller’s overall performance, reducing your chances of winning the Buy Box should this perfomance not be convincing.